-The last decades of Michelangelo’s life were his busiest as an artist — and in spring 2024 a major exhibition at the British Museum will spotlight them in detail.
+The last decades of Michelangelo’s life were his busiest as an artist — and a major exhibition at the British Museum that's now open is spotlighting them in detail.

-One of the other reasons why these years were so remarkable was that during this time, the average life expectancy was barely above 40 years old.
+What also makes this period so remarkable and worthy of attention was that during this time, the average life expectancy was barely above 40 years old.
 Yet in the end Michelangelo died just a few weeks shy of his 89th birthday.

-Highlights for visitors will be stunning preparatory drawings for the monumental Last Judgment fresco which covers the whole altar wall of the Sistine Chapel.
+Highlights for visitors include the stunning preparatory drawings for the monumental Last Judgment fresco which covers the whole altar wall of the Sistine Chapel.
 The sketches on display from the British Museum’s collection show some of the early versions of many of the over 300 figures which are featured in the final incredible artwork in Vatican City.

 Michelangelo's Epifania